All Undergraduate Courses - College of Nursing

 NUR 323 introduces concepts central to the role of the baccalaureate-prepared registered nurse.
 Students will learn about nursing scope and standards of practice, interprofessional practice, nursing specialties, and essential leadership competencies.
 The course emphasizes concepts foundational to resource allocation and utilization in managing the delivery of care, and integrates these concepts in the context of leadership roles in care management, clinical outcome improvement, and interprofessional collaboration.
 P: NUR 243, NUR 244; CO: NUR 312.

 NUR 331 provides students with a foundation of pharmacology.
 The course addresses pharmacodynamics and pharmacokinetic properties, therapeutic uses, adverse effects, contraindications, and basic nursing considerations for selected drug classifications.
 This course is designed for students with limited or no clinical experience.
-P or CO: NUR 252; Department permission for summer or Non-Nursing majors.
+P or CO: NUR 252; Instructor consent for summer or Non-Nursing majors.

 NUR 338.
 Population-Based Health II.
 1 credit.
 SP, SU